lzwjava/lzwjava.github.io/original/2025-07-14-paragraph-translation-en.md

 translated: false
 ---

 My Jekyll blog uses Markdown to write paragraphs.
 After writing in English, I use AI tools like DeepSeek or Mistral to translate into eight other languages.
-Although they are already inexpensive, there is still room for improvement.
+Although these tools are already inexpensive, there is still room for improvement.

-Sometimes, I just edit a word or a paragraph, and then the entire text of a post is translated into the other eight languages.
+Sometimes, I edit just a word or a paragraph, and then the entire text of a post is translated into the other eight languages.
 In this case, token usage is high.
 If I only translate the edited paragraph again, token usage will be lower, especially for long posts.

 However, I still want to use Markdown to record my ideas.
 Using a database to maintain and update posts is not convenient.
 Using YAML or JSON might be too cumbersome as well.

 The key is to identify the differences between the text before and after editing.
-If we use a paragraph-based approach, that means splitting the text using the newline character "\n".
+If we use a paragraph-based approach, this means splitting the text using the newline character "\n".

 I need to know which paragraphs have changed and which have not after editing.
 We need to establish one-to-one paragraph mappings between the text before and after editing.